Device

 Controlling the TTL Board

-__prod_name has no user interface to directly control the output capabilities of Digital I/O devices, including those built into Neuralynx acquisition systems.
+Cheetah has no user interface to directly control the output capabilities of Digital I/O devices, including those built into Neuralynx acquisition systems.
 You will need to create a NetCom program that sends commands or manually load a configuration file each time you want a sequence of commands to execute.
-The NetCom approach is much preferred for controlling an experiment as it will not interfere with __prod_name DAS’s normal operation.
-Many of our experiment control programs have the ability to send any command to __prod_name DAS.
+The NetCom approach is much preferred for controlling an experiment as it will not interfere with Cheetah DAS’s normal operation.
+Many of our experiment control programs have the ability to send any command to Cheetah DAS.
 For explanations of all control and status commands, see the Digital IO Commands section of this guide.

 Add-on Digital I/O